-For example, Debarre and Klassen \cite{Debarre-Klassen1994} showed that a smooth plane curve $X$ of degree $d \geqslant 8$ has arithmetic irrationality $d$ or $d-1$ corresponding to the cases $X(k)=\emptyset$ and $X(k) \neq \emptyset$ respectively.
+For example, Debarre and Klassen \cite{Debarre-Klassen1994} showed that a smooth plane curve $X$ of degree $d \geqslant 8$ has minimum density degree $d$ or $d-1$ corresponding to the cases $X(k)=\emptyset$ and $X(k) \neq \emptyset$ respectively.
 For a generalization to curves on other surfaces see \cite{Smith-Vogt2020}.

 A word of warning is warranted concerning the work of Abramovich and Harris \cite{Abramovich-Harris1991}: as detailed in \cite{Debarre-Fahlaoui1993}, the paper contains several errors (including in Lemma 3, Lemma 6, Lemma 8, and Corollary 1), which, while not severe enough to make the main results false, can be misleading.
 Some corrections are described in \cite{Debarre-Fahlaoui1993}, however one of the main results -- \cite[Theorem 2]{Abramovich-Harris1991} -- should be considered unproved.
 For this reason, we give full proofs of several simple lemmas appearing in \cite{Abramovich-Harris1991} when we need them.